 While Mr. McKee may occasionally invite responses from the audience during the lecture, as a general rule he will take questions only during the breaks due to the massive amount of material he must cover during the seminar.

 Please be aware that Mr. McKee has very strong opinions on religion, politics, and society and he occasionally uses equally strong language to express them.

 Use of Phones, Laptops & Tablets

-The use of mobile phones and tablets during the lecture is prohibited.
+The use of mobile phones during the lecture is prohibited.
 The applies to both voice and text functionality.
-We recognize the importance of these devices to everyday life, but, for the sake of Mr. McKee and your fellow attendees, please ensure they are is set to silent and stowed out of sight.
+We recognize the importance of these devices to everyday life, but, for the sake of Mr. McKee and your fellow attendees, please ensure they are set to silent and stowed out of sight.
 Failure to do so may result in a fine.

-The use of laptops is allowed provided it does not interfere with other students.
+The use of laptops and tablets is allowed provided it does not interfere with other students.
 As mentioned above, we reserve space in the rear of the lecture hall for laptop users.
 Please note that we cannot guarantee that there will be sufficient (or any) power outlets available in the lecture hall, however, so charge your batteries!